beenjaminmb/MiddleBoxPrinter/README.md

 This will generate the program, ''scanner".

-Then type
+Then type:

-$ sudo ./scanner to run the program in its default configuration.
+$ sudo ./scanner

+to run the program in its default configuration.
 It currently does not support runtime configuration from the command line but that will change.

+Note that because this program uses raw sockets and requires that the network interface be in promiscuous mode, you must be root.

 ###NOTE
 I might switch the code base to Golang at some point but for now we are doing this thing in C FTW.